luddites-me/switchboard-sdk/docs/polling.md

 An integration should call out to the protect API with the aforementioned data to fetch the queue URL associated with its `merchantId`.

+### `CreatePolledMessage`

+This function should be called once a queue message has been processed.
+It receives an `message` payload that should be an object which can be serialized to/from a string.
+On success, the message will be pushed into the queue.

 ### `DeletePolledMessage`

 This function should be called once a queue message has been processed.
 It receives an `event` payload that should include a receipt handle, taken from the message processed.
 That receipt handle, in conjunction with the information required for the queue name, is then used to identify the message to be deleted.